syncfusion-content/maui-docs/MAUI/DataForm/getting-started.md

 #### Horizontal StackLayout

-When the data form is placed inside a horizontal stack layout, users must define the required `MinimumWidthRequest` value.
+When the data form is placed inside a horizontal stack layout, you must define the required `MinimumWidthRequest` value.
 By default, this `MinimumWidthRequest` is set to 300.

 {% tabs %}
 {% highlight XAML %}